 I used to make these when I was in college and my friends would always rave about these bars.

 - 2 tsp vanilla extract

 - 1/2 cup packed brown sugar (you could also use dried dates as a sugar replacer)

 - 3/4 tsp ground cinnamon

 - 1/2 cup applesauce (or you can use olive oil or vegetable oil)

 - 12 ounces of frozen fruit (I typically use a mix of different berries.
 I’ve found that dried cranberries and blueberries work really well together. but i’ve also used a frozen mix of blueberries, raspberries, strawberries, and blackberries and that works well too. just depends on what you’re in the mood for)

 1) preheat the oven to 350 degrees f.
 Generously grease a 9x 13 inch baking pan.

 2) in a large bowl, mix together the sugar, wheat germ, cinnamon, and flour.
 Make a well in the center, and pour in the honey, egg, applesauce, and vanilla.
+Add in your mixed fruit.
 Mix well using your hands.
 If you have kids, this would be a great recipe for them to help out with and get their hands dirty.
 Pat the mixture evenly into the prepared pan.